-Having a dog in a private house with a beautiful lawn and fence-line is your dream?
-Wait until it becomes a moonscape with craters everywhere.
+Is your dream of having a dog in a private house with a beautiful lawn and fence line?
+Please wait until it becomes a moonscape with craters everywhere.
 Just joking, don’t wait.
-Dogs’ digging is really annoying, but don’t put the blame on your pet – you can take it under control.
-I’ve tried a couple of things before I found the solution on how to keep my dog from digging under the fence.
+Dogs’ digging is annoying, but don’t put the blame on your pet – you can take it under control.
+I’ve tried a couple of things before finding the solution to keep my dog from digging under the fence.
 Come and check it out.

 Diagnose the Problem.
 Why Dogs Dig?

-Before getting upset and punishing your dog for digging up your yard, harden our fence – make sure you are aware of why does he do it.
-There are a few common reasons which, after identifying it can help you find the solution.
+Before getting upset and punishing your dog for digging up your yard, harden your fence – make sure you know why he does it.
+A few common reasons can help you find the solution after identifying it.

 Dogs may dig for entertainment as digging can keep them occupied.
-Have you ever seen how do they do it?
-It’s fun for them to dig and then put a nose into a hole, splash the soil around or give a bath for himself to roll into it.
+It’s fun for them to dig and then put a nose into a hole, splash the soil around or give a bath for themselves to roll into it.
+Have you ever seen how they do it?

-Digging is a natural behavior for most of the dog breeds.
-If you own a dog which breed was bred for hunting, then those dogs have a much stronger instinct to dig or den they way out.
-The genetics plays a critical role here, and it’s not their fault they have this urge to hunt for the prey.
+Digging is a natural behavior for most dog breeds.
+If you own a dog whose breed was bred for hunting, those dogs have a much stronger instinct to dig or den their way out.
+Genetics plays a critical role here, and it’s not their fault they have this urge to hunt for the prey.

 Comfort and Protection